—Professor Lawrence Pierce, The Simpsons 138th Episode Spectacular

 Even Pintsize to an extent.
 Originally he was just a quirky, sociopathic robot with weird fetishes.
 Now he is just /b/ personified doing anything for attention.

-Ethan in Ctrl-Alt-Del began as The Ditz, but moved on to Cloud Cuckoolander.
+Ethan in Ctrl+Alt+Del began as The Ditz, but moved on to Cloud Cuckoolander.
 More recently, he has surpassed this, and some fans are starting to suspect he is in fact clinically insane.
-(And he was recently put in a mental institution in the animated version...)
+(This may explain why Ethan made a Heroic Sacrifice to prevent a dystopian future from happening, and the entire strip is going to be rebooted.)

 Richard from Looking for Group was always intended to be an Always Chaotic Evil insensitive dick and main comic relief, but his antics in later parts have done nothing but break the pace of the story.